bikash-jha2829/juapreciptask/README.md

 #### Apache Beam vs. Ray & Dask

-- **Apache Beam**: Ideal for processing tasks within the Google Cloud ecosystem, but less flexible for external data sources and machine learning workloads.
+- **Apache Beam**: Ideal for processing tasks within the Google Cloud ecosystem, but less flexible for external data sources(S3/NASA ERA5/SENTINEL DATASET) and machine learning workloads.
 - **Ray & Dask**: Chosen for their flexibility in handling large datasets and ability to integrate with other data sources, such as AWS S3 or NASA datasets.
 This approach also supports distributed machine learning workloads, making it more versatile for future extensions.

 #### Search Engine Integration